MHD Turbulence: A Biased Review: A Reconnection Primer

-All of this happens very quickly (on the $\gamma_0^{-1}$ time scale), then the islands circularise, with only the largest ones being energetically of any consequence [see \exref{eq:v_vs_lambda}], and the sheet breaks up.
-Were it instead to persist for some time before saturating all the plasmoids (which is not not impossible: see \secsand{sec:MSC_vs_BL}{sec:onset}), everything would change in the course of the subsequent dynamics of its plasmoid (island) population: plasmoid shapes, their number (they travel along the sheet, coalesce, and eventually get ejected from the sheet), field amplitudes in them (reconnection continues via elementary inter-plasmoid current sheets that are short enough to be stable).\footnote{The notion that all this happens {\em after} recursive tearing has run its course may be a gross idealisation.
-I assumed implicitly (as other recursive-tearing models discussed in \apref{app:rt_variants} do as well) that secondary tearing would be the first instability to kick in once the tearing mode becomes nonlinear---and thus ignored, e.g., the possibility, raised some time ago by \citet{malara92}, that the islands produced by tearing might start coalescing {\em before} secondary tearing destabilises the inter-island $X$-points.
-I have not seen this scenario revisited in recent literature.} Such stochastic plasmoid chains have been studied numerically by many people (see references in \apref{app:loureiro}).
-The statistical steady state of such a chain is, I believe, correctly described by the theoretical model of \citet{uzdensky10} (see \apref{app:uls}).
-Whether it matters in tearing-mediated turbulence is discussed in \secref{sec:multilayer}.
+Let me conclude this section with some further nuances and caveats.
+After the entire tearing hierarchy has formed, the $X$-points fully collapse and the sheet is perhaps broken up by its spawn of islands, of which only the largest ones are energetically of any consequence [see \exref{eq:vi_eff}].
+Were it instead to persist for some time (which is not not impossible: see \secsand{sec:MSC_vs_BL}{sec:onset}), everything would change in the course of the subsequent dynamics of its plasmoid (island) population: plasmoid shapes, their number (they travel along the sheet, coalesce, and eventually get ejected from the sheet), field amplitudes in them (reconnection continues via elementary inter-plasmoid current sheets that are short enough to be stable).
+Such stochastic plasmoid chains have been studied numerically by many people (see references in \apref{app:loureiro}).
+Their statistical steady state is, I believe, correctly described by the theoretical model of \citet{uzdensky10}, reviewed in \apref{app:uls}.
+In this context, an important caveat to the theory of recursive tearing discussed above is that imagining that all those nonlinear processes happen {\em after} recursive tearing has run its course was surely a gross idealisation.
+Namely, I assumed implicitly that secondary tearing would be the first instability to kick in once the primary tearing mode became nonlinear---and thus ignored, e.g., the possibility, raised some time ago by \citet{malara92}, that the islands produced by tearing might start coalescing before secondary tearing destabilised the inter-island $X$-points. \citet{tenerani15,tenerani16} claim to see this in their simulations.